7200. ESIA organic sugar farm Chemba - Mozambique - ORIO12MZ01

 - Drive continuous improvement through the Environment and Social Management Programme

 At the request of RVO, the review was carried out in two stages.
 A ‘quick scan’ done by the NCEA secretariat, leading to some main observations/pointers to be used in internal decision-making procedures, followed by a more detailed review performed by the external expert at a later stage.
+For these reviews, the NCEA made use of a previous advice (August 2013) it issued at the request of the Netherlands Embassy in Mozambique on the quality of the 'EPDA' (=Scoping report) for this project.

-Overall, the ESIA report provides a very comprehensive description of relevant information concerning the legal framework, environmental and social baseline, impact assessment and contains some clear management recommendations.
+Overall, the ESIA report provides a comprehensive description of relevant information concerning the legal framework, environmental and social baseline, impact assessment and contains some clear management recommendations.
 Public participation results and the Environmental and Social Management Program have been documented in separate reports.

 However, since the first version of the ESIA report in 2014, the project has undergone several changes (e.g. a two phased approach and change of scope/number of hectares).
 These changes are not reflected in the last version of the ESIA report of April 2016.
 The reader thus does not get a clear picture on how many hectares each cooperation member will finally receive, and how many of these hectares are meant for irrigated sugarcane and how many for fodder crops.
 The project description in the ESIA therefore is not reflecting the latest state of affairs.